 - Pain does not subside quickly and continues for days after running

 4. Not doing strength training

 Strength training is essential to being a strong, injury free runner.
 Training lower limb strength has been shown to reduce risk of injury and improve running economy and therefore improve performance.

 Instead of running 7 times a week, run 4-5 times and add in 1-2 strength and conditioning sessions.
 You can even add in a strength training session after a shorter recovery run.
 Read our article on Strength Training For Runners to find out more!

 This one is simple, yet many people don’t seem to do it.
 If you run 5 days in a row, your risk of overuse injuries is much larger.
 Add in a couple of rest days into your week.

 Rest days don’t have to equal no exercise at all.
 Go for a walk/hike rather than a run.
+Go for a very slow recovery run.
 Do some yoga.
 All that matters is that you’re giving those structures at risk of overuse a rest and allow your body to heal.